 AI agent SEO: what your skill.md should look like

 The capability-signaling category is where most marketing sites collapse.
-A site can ace robots.txt, ship a clean llms.txt, structure content perfectly, and still be illegible to an agent trying to do something with the underlying product.
+A site can ace robots.txt, ship a clean llms.txt, structure its content perfectly, and still be illegible to an agent trying to do something with the underlying product because no skill.md declares what the product can actually do.

 skill.md answers one question: what can your product DO from an agent's perspective?
 Not the API surface.
 Not the sales pitch.
 The capability list.